MRtrix3/mrtrix3/docs/reference/commands/dwidenoise.rst

 Note that this function does not correct for non-Gaussian noise biases present in magnitude-reconstructed MRI images.
 If available, including the MRI phase data can reduce such non-Gaussian biases, and the command now supports complex input data.

+If using this command to denoise non-DWI data, e.g. fMRI, it may be beneficial to use the -demean option, which mitigates floating-point precision issues when the variance between image volumes is small relative to the mean across volumes.

 Options
 -------